Piñon Flats Campground Overview

 Many miles of hiking and backpacking trails lead through the park's forests and alpine terrain, including the Mosca Pass Trail, Dunes Overlook/Sand Ramp Trail and Indian Grove Trail.

 Reservations are required to stay in Pinon Flats campground.
 The campground offers 86 campsites.
-The park recommends making a reservation in advance, especially for peak summer weekends and holidays.
+The park recommends making a reservation in advance, especially for peak summer months from May through September.
 Private first-come, first-served camping is also available just outside the park boundary.
 For more information about camping, visit www.nps.gov/grsa/planyourvisit/camping.htm.
+Due to the historic design, the campground may not be able to accommodate all large, modern size vehicles.

 During visitor center operating hours, you can see a park film, experience interactive exhibits, speak with a helpful ranger and visit the Western National Parks Association store.
 Kids of all ages can pick up a Junior Ranger booklet or participate in the Junior Ranger Explorer program.